ansible/ansible/docsite/latest/rst/glossary.rst

 Action
 ++++++

-An action is a part of a task that specifies which one of the :ref:`modules` will run, and the arguments to pass to that module.
+An action is a part of a task that specifies which of the modules to run and the arguments to pass to that module.
 Each task can have only one action, but it may also have other parameters.

 Ad Hoc
 ++++++